It’s another one of those rites of passage of learning to garden: killing the strawberries you so desperately wanted to save.

-Here’s how you (and your strawberries) can avoid this terrible fate.
-I’ll even show you how to keep your strawberries alive even if you planted them in containers.
+In this blog post, I’ll show you how you (and your strawberries) can avoid this terrible fate.
+I’ll even show you how to keep your strawberries alive if you planted them in containers!

-Disclaimer time: I garden in in zone 3b in the Canadian Prairies and thus my advice is best suited to that region, and also highly applicable to zones 2 and 4.
-I realize that readers from many warmer zones read my stuff, so I’ve tried to account for your situation where possible.
-I love comments from those who live in other places!
-Your knowledge of different zones helps lots of people become better gardeners. . .which is probably why you’re here in the first place.
+DISCLAIMER: I garden in Zone 3b on the Canadian Prairies.
+My advice is best suited to that region, but also highly applicable to Zones 2 and 4.
+I realize that readers from many warmer zones read this blog, so I’ve tried to account for other situations where possible, as well.

 Avoid Planting Strawberries in Pots and Raised Beds